Euler-Cauchy Equation

 \[[m(m-1) + am + b]x^m = 0\]From this, we obtain the auxiliary equation

-\[m^2 + (a-1)m + b = 0 \label{eqn:auxiliary_eqn}\tag{2}\]The necessary and sufficient condition for $y=x^m$ to be a solution of the Euler-Cauchy equation ($\ref{eqn:euler_cauchy_eqn}$) is that $m$ is a solution of the auxiliary equation ($\ref{eqn:auxiliary_eqn}$).
+\[m^2 + (a-1)m + b = 0 \label{eqn:auxiliary_eqn}\tag{2}\]and the necessary and sufficient condition for $y=x^m$ to be a solution of the Euler-Cauchy equation ($\ref{eqn:euler_cauchy_eqn}$) is that $m$ is a root of the auxiliary equation ($\ref{eqn:auxiliary_eqn}$).

-Solving the quadratic equation ($\ref{eqn:auxiliary_eqn}$), we get
+Solving the quadratic equation ($\ref{eqn:auxiliary_eqn}$) gives the roots

-\[\begin{align*} m_1 &= \frac{1}{2}\left[(1-a) + \sqrt{(1-a)^2 - 4b} \right], \\ m_2 &= \frac{1}{2}\left[(1-a) - \sqrt{(1-a)^2 - 4b} \right] \end{align*}\label{eqn:m1_and_m2}\tag{3}\]Thus, the two functions
+\[\begin{align*} m_1 &= \frac{1}{2}\left[(1-a) + \sqrt{(1-a)^2 - 4b} \right], \\ m_2 &= \frac{1}{2}\left[(1-a) - \sqrt{(1-a)^2 - 4b} \right] \end{align*}\label{eqn:m1_and_m2}\tag{3}\]and from this, the two functions

-\[y_1 = x^{m_1}, \quad y_2 = x^{m_2}\]are solutions of equation ($\ref{eqn:euler_cauchy_eqn}$).
+\[y_1 = x^{m_1}, \quad y_2 = x^{m_2}\]are solutions to equation ($\ref{eqn:euler_cauchy_eqn}$).

-- $(1-a)^2 - 4b > 0$: Two distinct real roots
+- $(1-a)^2 - 4b > 0$: Distinct real roots

 - $(1-a)^2 - 4b = 0$: Real double root